lammps/lammps/examples/USER/pinning/readme.md

+# The Interface Pinning method for studying solid-liquid transitions

 This example demonstrate using a bias potential that can be used to study solid-liquid transitions with the interface pinning method.
 This is done by adding a harmonic potential to the Hamiltonian that bias the system towards two-phase configurations.